Keritzy/USB-Cryptor/README.md

 Limitations:
 -------
-+ Only able to process ASCII, any .txt files with other encodings (eg. UTF-8 etc.) will cause it to fail
++ Only able to process ASCII characters
++ Program won't work if your text files contains other character encodings (UTF-8 etc.)